XternA/income-generator/README.md

 - **Auto update** - Ensures applications always running up-to-date.
 - **Resource Limit** - Easily apply resource limit based on system hardware.

+📖 Visit the [Wiki](../../wiki) for more details and in-depth instructions.

 ## Getting Started 🚥
 ### Prerequisite 📦
 **Everything the tool configures to run will be under a containerised virtualised environment isolated from the host.**